devowlio/wp-changelog/plugins/real-cookie-banner.md

 ### chore

 * register and translate new presets (CU-eyzegt, CU-f4yzpm)
+* translate and register new presets (CU-fn1j8z, CU-c6vmwh)

+### docs

+* new compatibilities in wordpress.org description (CU-fk068g)

 ### feat

+* new cookie and content blocker preset Bloom (CU-fn1j8z)
+* new cookie and content blocker preset Typeform (CU-c6vmwh)
 * new cookie and content blocker preset Yandex Metrica (CU-f4yzpm)
 * new cookie preset for Bing Ads (Microsoft UET) (CU-eyzegt)
 * new cookie preset found.ee (CU-f97ady)